Jmancuso1999/qcfirst/README.md

 ## Student Home Page
 <!---
-Show img of BOTH screens (before and after clicking drop courses -->
+Show img of BOTH screens (before and after) clicking drop courses -> explain how it switches screen.
+-->
 <p> When a student clicks the drop course button, a checklick pops up which allows a user to select which courses they would like to drop.
 The courses they would like to drop, they would have to confirm this by reclicking the drop courses button.</p>